explaingit

 Prompt 1

-How do I install Spicetify and apply a custom theme to my Spotify desktop app?
+How do I install Spicetify on macOS and apply a custom dark theme to the Spotify desktop app?

 Prompt 2